-Devoting labor to the formal economy entails an opportunity cost of $\kappa(L_t) = \frac{\omega}{1+\omega} \cdot L_t^{\frac{1+\omega}{\omega}}$ for C from forgone production in the informal sector, for $\omega \in (0,1)$ .
-Substantively, higher $\omega$ corresponds to a higher-valued option to exit into the informal economic sector.
-This functional form, which engenders a strictly positive and strictly increasing opportunity cost of labor, is commonly used in models with an endogenous labor supply because labor supply elasticity equals $\omega$ in the linear production technology case (e.g., Acemoglu et al. 2004; Besley and Persson 2011, 80).
+Devoting labor to the formal economy entails an opportunity cost of $\kappa(L_t) = \frac{\omega}{1+\omega} \cdot L_t^{\frac{1+\omega}{\omega}}$ for C from forgone production in the informal sector, for $\omega \in (0,1)$.
+Higher ω corresponds to a higher-valued option to exit into the informal economic sector.
+Many scholars use this functional form, which engenders a strictly positive and strictly increasing opportunity cost of labor, in models with an endogenous labor supply because labor supply elasticity equals ω in the linear production technology case (e.g., Acemoglu et al. 2004; Besley and Persson 2011, 80).
+12

-Assuming that a unitary actor makes regional production decisions is for simplicity.
-Appendix Lemma A.1 demonstrates that the unique symmetric equilibrium labor allocation is identical if $N \in \mathbb{Z}{++}$ citizens of the region independently choose labor allocations if the rebel leader chooses not to fight.
-Additionally, the parameters $\eta$ and $\omega$ are modeled as independent of each other to facilitate comparative statics on different attributes of economic production.
-The substantive discussion in Section 3.2 provides examples of cases with varying values of $\eta$ and $\omega$ (Figure 3) to clarify these differences.
+Two final assumptions require attention.
+First, assuming that a unitary actor makes regional production decisions simplifies the analysis without qualitatively altering the findings.
+Appendix Lemma A.1 demonstrates that the uniquely optimal symmetric labor allocation is identical if $N \in \mathbb{Z}{++}$ citizens of the region independently choose labor allocations if the rebel leader chooses not to fight.
+Second, modeling η and ω independently of each other facilitates comparative statics on different production attributes.
+The substantive discussion in Section 3.2 provides examples of cases with varying values of η and ω (Figure 3) to clarify these differences.
+Related, the comparative statics predictions for η do not change if $\omega=1$, and vice versa for ω with $\eta=1$.
+Therefore, modeling different parameters for elasticity of production to labor input and for the value of the informal economy highlights different substantive factors that affect the value of producers' economic exit options, but the main grievance results do not require incorporating both parameters.